jquast/ucs-detect/docs/sw_results/xterm.rst

         12|

 - python `wcwidth.wcswidth()`_ measures width 2,
-  while *Zutty* measures width 1.
+  while *xterm* measures width 1.

-.. _Zuttyzwj:
+.. _xtermzwj:

 Emoji ZWJ support
 +++++++++++++++++

-The best Emoji ZWJ table version for *Zutty* appears to be **None**, this is from a summary of the following
+The best Emoji ZWJ table version for *xterm* appears to be **None**, this is from a summary of the following
 results: